sorensen/backbone-dnode/readme.md

 # Backbone DNode

+Backbone-DNode is a server to client integration package for use with, you guessed it, Backbone and DNode.
+The package brovides both node.js server side code for CRUD and Pubsub routines, as well as the matching client (or server) side routines.

+The idea is to make writing a real-time Backbone application as simple as possible, the app is supported on the server side by using the Mongoose ORM for final validation and persistence.

+The pubsub mechanics will default to using socket.io for updating the connected clients, however, you can pass a redis server and connection options to the pubsub `config` method to utilize the built in redis publish and subscribe methods.

 ## Installation

 Brief aside on how to install the project, this will soon be put into a full